FabioCingottini/MyGrid/README.md

 | container padding         | `16`      | `16`                | `16`      | `16`              | `0`       | `px`  |

 ## Container
-Container does not have special props.
-Simply import it for using it.
+Container set the max-width for your grid.

 ```JSX
 import {Container} from '../where/you/place/index/file.js';